 Beware, though, as many gluten-free foods are also unhealthy.
 In some cases these foods are even more highly processed than their gluten-containing counterparts.

-THE BOTTOM LINE: If you’re regularly experiencing digestion-related discomfort, the chances that it’s because of gluten are relatively low.
-Gluten itself is harmless for the vast majority of people, though many high gluten foods do not offer much nutritional benefit.
+THE BOTTOM LINE: If you’re regularly experiencing digestion-related discomfort, the chances that gluten is to blame are relatively low.
+Gluten itself is harmless for the vast majority of people.
+However, many high gluten foods do not offer much nutritional benefit.
 But, if you feel better when you avoid it, that’s okay too!